AmanUpadhyay1211/FireBase-Auth/README.md

 - Check connection string format
 - Ensure network access is allowed (if using Atlas)

+## Firebase Documentation

+This application heavily integrates with Firebase for authentication.
+For comprehensive Firebase integration details, see [FIREBASE_DOCUMENTATION.md](./FIREBASE_DOCUMENTATION.md).

 ## API Documentation

 This application includes a comprehensive REST API for authentication and user management.
 For detailed API documentation, see [API_DOCUMENTATION.md](./API_DOCUMENTATION.md).